jfmatth/hugo-lightbi/content/collections/leather working/cardwallet.md

 The majority of my projects are gifts for friends and family during the holidays.
 Each time I start a new project I try to design something which fits the person’s functional and aesthetic needs.
 Finally I implement a new skill or technique I’ve recently learned about.
 This process allows me to improve my craftsmanship with every project I complete, which is evident in my portfolio.

 ---
+### Description ###
+Custom designed wallet slim enough to be stored in any pant pocket.

+---

 ### New Techniques and Features
+* Experimenting with accent leather overlays
+* Zipper change pouch